How We Built Our Greenhouse

 - Gravel: $50

 We were very fortunate to have found deals here and there for a majority of the building.
-The lumber, roofing, and pea gravel was all purchased new for the purpose of the greenhouse.
+The lumber, roofing, and pea gravel were all purchased new for the purpose of the greenhouse.
 My dad designed the layout on his computer around a handful of the windows we had collected.
 He fit them in as best as he could, and then filled in the gaps around them, and even just put some wood in places where we couldn't fit windows.
-As you can see, there is just a single window in each of the eaves, and the back wall has some metal along the base, where the planting shelf is.
+As you can see, there is just a single window in each of the eaves, and the back wall has some corrugated metal along the base of the back wall, where the planting shelf is.
 We used treated pine for the structure.

 I just can't even explain how grateful I am for this wonderful homesteading life we're beginning to live.
 As a family, we are so much stronger and happier than ever before.
 This fresh air and fresh food is changing all of our lives in so many ways.
 How proud I am to raise a sweet little boy in such a beautiful environment is more than I can explain!
 I probably failed at answering a majority of your questions, so please let me know if I can answer any more of them about our greenhouse!
 It is definitely a luxury and not a necessity when it comes to growing your own food.
 You really don't need to start seeds in starters at all.
 You can just sow them in the ground, but having a greenhouse increases your planting time, helps to protect your seedlings from harsh weather and predators, and is just a really satisfying and peaceful place to escape to.
 I truly believe that anyone anywhere can grow their own food - it just takes a little creativity! (: